oils-for-unix/oils/doctools/micro-syntax.md

 Motivations:

+- YSH needs syntax highlighters, and this code is a GUIDE to writing one.
+  - The lexer should run on its own.
+Generated parsers like TreeSitter require such a lexer.
+In contrast to recursive descent, grammars can't specify lexer modes.

+Our own dev tools:

 - The Github source viewer is too slow.
 We want to publish a fast version of our source code to view.
   - Our docs need to link to link source code.
+  - Github source viewing APPROXIMATE anyway, because they don't execute your build; they don't have ENV.
+They would have to "solve the halting problem"
+    - So let's be FAST and approximate, not SLOW and approximate.

+- Multiple attempts at this polyglot problem
+  - github/semantic in Haskell
+  - facebook/pfff -- semgrep heritage

 - Aesthetics
   - I don't like noisy keyword highlighting.
 Just comments and string literals looks surprisingly good.